wp-plugins/woocommerce-ajax-filters/readme.txt

 * New type Image.
 Admin can upload image to select and deselect before/instead of text
 * Option to add icons before/after option text
 * Option to take control over (default) sorting function, make it AJAXy and work with filters
-* Option to edit "No Products" text and set for DIV specific class

-= Changes: =
-* Optimize and then Refactor the code

 == Installation ==